OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

-IN NO EVENT SHALL CLOUDANT’S LIABILITY ARISING FROM OR RELATING TO THE HOSTING SERVICES OR OTHERWISE ARISING UNDER THESE TERMS OF SERVICE, REGARDLESS OF THE CAUSE OF ACTION (WHETHER IN CONTRACT, TORT, BREACH OF WARRANTY, INDEMNITY OR OTHERWISE), EXCEED THE AGGREGATE AMOUNT OF THE FEES PAID TO CLOUDANT BY SUBSCRIBER UNDER THIS AGREEMENT IN THE TWELVE (12) MONTHS IMMEDIATELY PROCEEDING THE DATE THE CLAIM AROSE.
+IN NO EVENT SHALL CLOUDANT'S LIABILITY ARISING FROM OR RELATING TO THE HOSTING SERVICES OR OTHERWISE ARISING UNDER THESE TERMS OF SERVICE, REGARDLESS OF THE CAUSE OF ACTION (WHETHER IN CONTRACT, TORT, BREACH OF WARRANTY, INDEMNITY OR OTHERWISE), EXCEED THE AGGREGATE AMOUNT OF THE FEES PAID TO CLOUDANT BY SUBSCRIBER UNDER THIS AGREEMENT IN THE TWELVE (12) MONTHS IMMEDIATELY PROCEEDING THE DATE THE CLAIM AROSE.

 Effect of Applicable Law

-TO THE EXTENT THE FOREGOING EXCLUSIONS OF LIABILITY ARE NOT PERMITTED UNDER APPLICABLE LAW, CLOUDANT’S LIABILITY IN SUCH CASE WILL BE LIMITED TO THE GREATEST EXTENT PERMITTED BY LAW.
+TO THE EXTENT THE FOREGOING EXCLUSIONS OF LIABILITY ARE NOT PERMITTED UNDER APPLICABLE LAW, CLOUDANT'S LIABILITY IN SUCH CASE WILL BE LIMITED TO THE GREATEST EXTENT PERMITTED BY LAW.

 Indemnification

-Subscriber will defend, indemnify, and hold harmless Cloudant and its affiliates, and each of their officers, directors, shareholders and employees from any and all claims, liabilities, costs and expenses (including reasonable attorney’s fees and expert and consulting fees) in connection with (i) any third-party claims that any information and/or data Subscriber provides to Cloudant for hosting infringes, misappropriates, or violates any third-party patents, copyrights, trade secrets, trademark, contractual, or other intellectual property or proprietary rights, and (ii) any claims arising from or relating to Subscriber’s breach or alleged breach of its representations and warranties hereunder.
+Subscriber will defend, indemnify, and hold harmless Cloudant and its affiliates, and each of their officers, directors, shareholders and employees from any and all claims, liabilities, costs and expenses (including reasonable attorney's fees and expert and consulting fees) in connection with (i) any third-party claims that any information and/or data Subscriber provides to Cloudant for hosting infringes, misappropriates, or violates any third-party patents, copyrights, trade secrets, trademark, contractual, or other intellectual property or proprietary rights, and (ii) any claims arising from or relating to Subscriber's breach or alleged breach of its representations and warranties hereunder.

+Beta and Early Release Terms and Conditions

+**If a service you are using is designated as beta or early release ("Beta Service"), the terms and conditions in this section apply to the Beta Service and override any inconsistent terms and conditions of the Terms of Service.**

+Beta Service Limitations

+A Beta Service may not have the level of performance or compatibility of generally available services Cloudant markets and its features may not be fully tested, including any data protection and security features.
+A Beta Service is not designed for use in a production environment or for commercial purposes and any such use is at your own risk.
+Cloudant does not guarantee that it will make a Beta Service or any similar services available, or if made available, that it will be similar to the Beta Service.
+If a generally available service is offered, Cloudant is under no obligation to offer migration capabilities or services.
+No integration, configuration or custom services are available.

+Beta Services do not comply with the US-EU and US-Swiss Safe Harbor Frameworks and are not designed to comply with any specific governmental regulation or specific security measures.
+You agree not to input content that may be subject to any such regulations or required additional security measures.

+Charges

+Generally there are no charges for use of a Beta Service during the beta period, unless specifically specified by Cloudant or a third party service provider.
+If any authority imposes a custom, duty, tax (including withholding tax), levy or fee for the import or export, transfer, access or use of a Beta Service or third party service, then you are responsible to pay any such amount imposed.

+Term

+You may use a Beta Service for the beta period Cloudant specified or until Cloudant withdraws or terminates the Beta Service.
+You may terminate use of a Beta Service at any time by notifying Cloudant.
+You are responsible to remove any of your proprietary content you wish to retain prior to expiration or termination of a Beta Service Cloudant may at any time suspend, revoke, limit or refuse participation in or use of a Beta Service.
+Content will be destroyed upon the expiration or cancellation of the Beta Service unless specific migration to the related generally available Cloud Services is available.

+Changes

+Cloudant may in its reasonable discretion, change the terms applicable to a Beta Service, modify the computing environment, or withdraw features of a Beta Service, in whole or in part by providing notice.
+Continued use is your acceptance of any such change.
+If you do not accept a change, you are responsible to discontinue use upon such notice.

+Liability and Indemnity

+If there are no charges, Cloudant's entire liability for all claims in the aggregate arising from your use of a Beta Service acquired hereunder will not exceed the amount of any actual direct damages up to U.S.$1,000.00 (or equivalent in local currency).

+No Warranty

+YOU EXPRESSLY UNDERSTAND AND AGREE THAT YOUR USE OF THE BETA SERVICE IS AT YOUR SOLE RISK AND THAT THE BETA SERVICE IS PROVIDED "AS IS" AND "AS AVAILABLE" AND THAT THE OPERATION OF THE BETA SERVICE MAY NOT BE UNINTERRUPTED OR ERROR-FREE.
+CLOUDANT MAKES NO WARRANTIES IN CONNECTION WITH THE BETA SERVICES AND HEREBY DISCLAIMS ANY AND ALL IMPLIED OR STATUTORY WARRANTIES, INCLUDING ALL IMPLIED WARRANTIES OF TITLE, MERCHANTABILITY, NONINFRINGEMENT, FITNESS FOR A PARTICULAR PURPOSE, ERROR-FREE OR UNINTERRUPTED OPERATION AND ANY WARRANTIES ARISING FROM A COURSE OF DEALING OR USAGE OF TRADE.
+TO THE EXTENT THAT CLOUDANT MAY NOT AS A MATTER OF APPLICABLE LAW DISCLAIM ANY IMPLIED WARRANTY, THE SCOPE AND DURATION OF SUCH WARRANTY WILL BE THE MINIMUM PERMITTED UNDER SUCH LAW.

+Enabling Software

+If a Beta Service includes enabling software, you may use the enabling software only in association with your use of the Beta Service for the specified term in accordance with the terms set forth in any documentation provided by Cloudant.
+To the extent that the enabling software contains sample code, you have the additional right to make derivative works of the sample code and use for the Beta Service.

+Additional Information

+You agree that Cloudant may use all feedback and suggestions you provide.
+Cloudant may use cookies and tracking technologies to collect personally identifiable information in gathering usage statistics and information designed to help improve user experience and/or to tailor interactions with users in accordance with http://www-01.ibm.com/software/info/product-privacy/index.html.
+Where required by applicable law, you have notified the users and obtained their consent to do all of the above.

+Confidentiality

+You agree to treat the following as "Confidential Information" in accordance with these Terms of Service,regardless of whether they contain restrictive markings indicating the confidential nature thereof or have been identified as Confidential Information prior to disclosure: (a) the Beta Service, (b) any information provided to you by Cloudant with regard to the Beta Service including, but not limited to, Beta Service related materials such as specifications, plans, trends, strategies, benchmarks, performance characteristics, comparisons and other assessments of the Beta Service, (c) any information related to your access to the Beta Service including, but not limited to, passwords or other access codes, and (d) all data, feedback, suggestions and/or written materials that you provide to Cloudant related to the Beta Service.
+You are authorized to use the Confidential Information for the purpose for which it was disclosed or otherwise for the benefit of Cloudant.
+Notwithstanding any other terms of this Agreement, you agree not to communicate, publish, disseminate or otherwise discuss with or disclose to any third party the Confidential Information (including but not limited to articles, papers or other written materials pertaining to the Confidential Information) prior to Cloudant making such Confidential Information publicly available without a non-disclosure obligation.

 Miscellaneous Provisions Notices